Find out if your proposal to raise investments could qualify for a venture capital scheme and what you need to apply for advance assurance.

 We’ll send you a statement saying the investment is likely to qualify, which you can show to your investors.

 You’ll need to submit a compliance statement to use the scheme if you go ahead with the investment.

 Tell us about any changes since you completed your advance assurance application when you submit the statement — otherwise the assurance will no longer apply.

 We’ll give you permission to issue certificates to investors, so that they can claim tax relief — you do not need to raise the full amount of investment you included in your application.

 We’ll tell you why we think your application does not meet the conditions of the scheme.

-If your application is not considered or incomplete, we will not provide any feedback.
+If your application is not considered or it’s incomplete, we will not give any feedback.

 If you have further questions about your application you can email: firstname.lastname@example.org.

 We do not handle claims by investors to Income Tax or Capital Gains Tax relief under any of the 4 schemes or for claims to Shares Loss Relief.
 These are handled by the tax office dealing with those claims.